energywebfoundation/ew-utils-demo/README.md

 This will deploy all the contracts to a local Ganache instance and a local test backend.

 ## Interacting with the contracts
-After they have been deployed, you can use the [EW Origin UI](https://github.com/energywebfoundation/ew-origin-ui) to interact with the contracts through a user-friendly interface.
+After they have been deployed, you can use the [EW Origin UI](https://github.com/energywebfoundation/ew-origin-ui/tree/sonnen) to interact with the contracts through a user-friendly interface.
+Please read the instructions there and use `USER_INTERFACE_URL/ORIGIN_CONTRACT_ADDRESS` to access the demo.

 ## Introduction